Science at UM [S04-ep01]: Optimizing Paralympic Performance

-At UM, science returns for a new season with Yann Beldame and Rémi Richard, sociologists at the Health, Education, and Disability Laboratory (Santesih).
-They talk to us about performance and training environments for parasports athletes.
-In the second part of the program, Lorenzo Stievano gives us a tour of the battery testing room at theICGM.
+"Science Returns" is back for a new season at UM with Yann Beldame and Rémi Richard, sociologists at the Health, Education, and Disability Research Lab (Santesih).
+They discuss performance and training environments for para-athletes.
+In the second half of the program, Lorenzo Stievano gives us a tour of the battery testing room at theICGM.
 A program co-produced with Divergence FM and broadcast every Wednesday at 6 p.m. on 93.9.

-75 is the number of medals, including 19 gold, won by the 230 French para-athletes at the Paralympic Games, which ended on September 8.
-Eight is our place in the competition rankings.
-This marks a return to the top 10 that France had not seen since the Sydney Games in 2000.
-We came14th in Tokyo in 2020,12th in Rio in 2016, and16th in London in 2012.
-So we're still a long way off our 40-year-old record, which was fourth place in Barcelona in 1992 with 36 gold medals out of a total of 106.
+75 is the number of medals—including 19 gold—won by the 230 French para-athletes at the Paralympic Games, which concluded on September 8.
+Eighth place is where we finished in the overall standings.
+This marks a return to the top 10 that France hadn’t achieved since the Sydney Games in 2000.14th place in Tokyo in 2020,12th in Rio in 2016, and16th in London in 2012.
+A far cry, then, from our record set 40 years ago: a fourth-place finish in Barcelona in 1992, with 36 gold medals out of a total of 106.

-Can this return to favor be explained by anything other than the enthusiasm of the French public, which was indeed present?
-Beyond the issue of visibility, what factors contribute to improving the performance of parasports athletes?
-How can athletic training and the environment surrounding that training improve performance?
-What levers for action can be proposed to those involved in the Paralympic world, whether the athletes themselves, their families, or their staff?
+Can this resurgence in popularity be explained by anything other than the enthusiasm of the French public, which has indeed been there to support them?
+Beyond issues of visibility, what factors contribute to improved performance among para-athletes?
+How can athletic training and the environment surrounding that training improve these performances?
+What actionable strategies can be proposed to stakeholders in the Paralympic world—whether the athletes themselves, their families, or their support staff?

-These are some of the questions addressed in a report entitled Paraperf "Optimizing Paralympic performance: from identification to medal winning."
-This report was produced as part of a call for projects launched ahead of the Paris 2024 Paralympic Games.
-It is the result of a collaboration between numerous partners, including two sports federations, the French Handisport Federation and the French Shooting Federation, and more than 13 research units, including the Montpellier-based Santesih laboratory for health education and disability.
+These are some of the questions addressed in a report titled Paraperf: “Optimizing Paralympic Performance: From Identification to Medal Winning.”
+The report was produced as part of a call for proposals launched in preparation for the Paris 2024 Paralympic Games.
+It is the result of a collaboration between numerous partners, including two sports federations—the French Handisport Federation and the French Shooting Federation—and more than 13 research units, among them the Montpellier-based Santesih laboratory, which focuses on health, education, and disability.

-Sociologists Yann Beldame and Rémi Richard contributed to the preparation of this report, particularly the section entitled "The social production of Paralympic performance: Availability, Expertise, Sociability, and Competition."
+Sociologists Yann Beldame and Rémi Richard contributed to the preparation of this report, specifically to the section titled “The Social Production of Paralympic Performance: Availability, Expertise, Social Interaction, and Competition.”

-In the second part of the program, we take you to the CNRS site, specifically to the Balard chemistry center, where Lorenzo Steviano, a researcher at the Charles Gerhardt Institute in Montpellier, gives us a tour of the battery testing room.
+In the second half of the program, we’ll take you to the CNRS campus, specifically to the Balard Chemistry Center, where Lorenzo Steviano, a researcher at the Charles Gerhardt Institute in Montpellier, will give us a tour of the battery testing lab.

 Co-production: Divergence FM / University of Montpellier